MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-ui.md

 1. **Ribbon**: the ribbon navigation experience with multiple tabs to add transforms, select options for your query, and access different ribbon buttons for to complete various tasks.
 2. **Queries pane**: a view of all your available queries.
-3. **Current view**: your main working view, that by default, displays a preview of data for your query.
-You can also select to use [diagram view](diagram-view.md) to view a visual representation of your schema.
+3. **Current view**: your main working view, that by default, displays a preview of the data for your query.
+You can also enable the [diagram view](diagram-view.md) along with the data preview view.
+You can also switch between the [schema view](schema-view.md) and the data preview view while maintaining the diagram view.
 4. **Query settings**: a view of the current selected query with relevant information such as query name, query steps, and various indicators.
 5. **Status bar**: a bar displaying relevant important information about your query such as execution time, total columns and rows, and processing status.
 This bar also contains buttons to change your current view.